Michigan State vs. Pittsburgh Peach Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 - Michigan State and its opponents have gone over the current 60-point total in five of 12 games (41.7%) this season.

-- Thursday's total is 14.9 points lower than the two team's combined 74.9 points per game average.
+- Thursday's over/under is 14.9 points lower than the two team's combined 74.9 points per game average.

-- These two squads combine to surrender 48.8 points per game, 11.2 fewer than this contest's over/under.

-- Spartans games have an average total of 55 points this season, five fewer than Thursday's over/under.
+- The Spartans and their opponents score an average of 55 points per game, five fewer than Thursday's total.

-- The 60-point over/under in this game is equal to the average total in Panthers games this season.
+- The 60-point total in this game is equal to the average total in Panthers games this season.

 Michigan State Stats and Trends

-- In Michigan State's 12 games this season, it has eight wins against the spread.

-- The Spartans have been favored by 1.5 points or more seven times this season and are 4-2-1 ATS in those contests.

-- Michigan State's games this year have gone over the total in seven out of 12 opportunities (58.3%).
+- Michigan State's games this year have eclipsed the over/under seven times in 12 opportunities (58.3%).

-- When Michigan State records more than 23.1 points, it is 7-1-1 against the spread and 8-1 overall.
+- Michigan State is 7-1-1 against the spread and 8-1 overall this season when the team scores more than 23.1 points.

-- In games that Michigan State piles up more than 349.2 yards, the team is 7-1-1 against the spread and 8-1 overall.
+- In games that Michigan State totals more than 349.2 yards, the team is 7-1-1 against the spread and 8-1 overall.

-- The Spartans have 15 giveaways this season, while the Panthers have 21 takeaways .
+- This year, the Spartans have 15 turnovers, six fewer than the Panthers have takeaways (21).

 - Find the latest spread and moneyline odds for Michigan State at SISportsbook.